-All indoor areas with the exception of the toilets and main clubhouse for refreshments will be closed to visitor access, hot drinks are available from the clubhouse area.
+All indoor areas with the exception of the toilets will be closed to visitor access, hot drinks are available from the clubhouse area.

 With the exception of our open arrive and drive sessions, all bookings offer exclusive track use to limit the number of people on site and restrict group mixing at any given time.
 (There will be other groups on site throughout the day)

 All staff and visitors will be required to check in via the NHS track and trace app, or with the race director.

 All visitors will be asked to use hand sanitiser regularly, with automatic dispensers available in the spectator areas.

-All visitors are asked to wear a face mask at all times where social distancing of 2 meters cannot be maintained (unless wearing their race helmet)
+All visitors are asked to wear a face mask at all times where social distancing of 2 meters cannot be maintained (unless wearing their race helmet and head covering/balaclava)

 All visitors are asked to maintain social distancing of 2 meters.
 If another group is in the activity area, each group will be allocated their own area distanced from other groups.
 Groups will be separated into no more than 6 drivers.